uilianries/imgui/Links.md

-c+_ is the worst Programming Language ever!
+c++ is the worst Programming Language ever!
+It should not exist.